shivakanthv/BillieTest/README.md

 # BillieTest
 RestAssuredTask
-ValidateComment - Method for validating comment in given format VerifyCommentCounts - Mathod for getting comment counts for any particular ID
+ValidateComment - Method for validating comment in given format VerifyCommentCounts - Method for getting comment counts for any particular ID

 TestData - data for testing/parameters